 - Keep doing this until you reach the answer that makes you cry.

 This is the same exercise that I used to discover my life purpose in 2006.
 Many of my 1-1 clients and readers have discovered their life purpose from doing the same.

 Some readers face difficulty when doing this.
-Here are a partial extract from Day 16 of Live a Better Life in 30 Days Program:
+Here is a partial extract from Day 16 of Live a Better Life in 30 Days Program:

 - Write whatever comes to mind.
 Even if you get answers like “I just want to do nothing,” “I want to watch TV,” or “I want to sleep,” write them down and keep going.
 If you have any doubts, write them down and keep going too.
 Whatever you write here doesn’t matter at all.
 It is the final answer you're looking for.

 - Get past social conditioning.
-Having been living in the physical world for a while, our initial answers will be related to the physical world, like earn money, get a car, be rich, get your dream job, lose weight, look good, be loved, etc. Just keep writing.
+Having been living in the physical world for a while, our initial answers will be related to the physical world, like earn money, get a car, be rich, get your dream job, lose weight, look good, be loved (by someone), etc. Just keep writing.
 New answers will start to appear after you dig deep enough.